jerpint/bigearthnet/README.md

     python train.py

 This will run an experiment with all the default configurations on a tiny bigearthnet subset.
-It will automatically download a small dataset, will train a shallow baseline model end-to-end for 3 epochs.
+It will automatically download a small dataset and train a shallow baseline model end-to-end for 3 epochs.
-This should run just fine on a CPU in a few minutes and will ensure everything is properly installed.
+This should run on a CPU (<1 minute) and will ensure everything is properly installed.

 # Dataset

 This project uses BigEarthNet Sentinel-2 Image Patches from [bigearthnet](https://bigearth.net/).
 For more in-depth information about the original dataset, you can read the [release paper](https://bigearth.net/static/documents/BigEarthNet_IGARSS_2019.pdf).
 For convenience, the raw data has already been converted into [Hub datasets](https://docs.activeloop.ai/datasets) which are provided with this repo.
 In these hub datasets, we are only considering bands 2,3,4 of the original spectral data, which (roughly) correspond to the B,G and R channels.
 To view how the data was prepared, head to [/bigearthnet/data/scripts/](/bigearthnet/data/scripts/).

-3 versions of the dataset have been constructed using the BGR bands:
+3 versions of the dataset have been constructed using the BGR bands of the original dataset:

 | Name               | Size   |
 | ---                | ---    |